Akhlaque-Ur-Rahman/Lead-Management/FULL_PROJECT_DOCUMENTATION.md

   - Ensures that follow-ups added by other users (e.g., via mobile or another session) are not overwritten by stale form data.
 - **Scalability**: Identified and documented scalability considerations for the Calendar View.

+### 4. Hosting Migration (Nov 2025)
+- **Vercel Deployment**: Migrated hosting from Firebase Hosting to Vercel.
+- **Cleanup**: Removed Firebase Hosting configuration files (`firebase.json`, `.firebaserc`, `firestore.rules`).
+- **CI/CD**: Removed Firebase Hosting GitHub workflows.

+### 5. Lead Management Enhancements (Nov 2025)
+- **Duplicate Detection (CIN Based)**:
+  - **Strict CIN Validation**: Duplicate detection is now strictly based on the Corporate Identification Number (CIN).
+  - **Excel Import**: Automatically checks for existing CINs during bulk import.
+Duplicates are skipped, and a summary toast reports the count of imported vs. skipped leads.
+  - **Manual Creation**: Real-time validation prevents creating leads with a CIN that already exists in the database.
+- **Follow-up Logic Improvements**:
+  - **Duplicate Fix**: Resolved an issue where editing a follow-up created a duplicate entry.
+Updates now correctly modify the existing record.
+  - **Past Date Prevention**: Enforced validation to prevent scheduling follow-ups in the past.
+  - **Auto-Sync**: The `nextFollowUpDate` field is now automatically synchronized whenever a follow-up is added, updated, or deleted.
+- **View Consistency**:
+  - **Calendar View**: Updated to display *only* future follow-ups for better clarity.
+  - **History Tab**: Dedicated view for past follow-ups in the Lead Detail section.
+  - **Real-time Sync**: Edits in the Lead Detail view are immediately reflected in the Calendar and vice-versa.

 ---

 ## Setup & Installation